MiseiYume/Cs_JeanProject2/README.md

 ## Executing

-To launch this code you'll need a C# compilator in order to compile it i.e. in your IDE or to create an .exe file.
+To launch this code you'll need a C# 8.0 compilator in order to compile it i.e. in your IDE or to create an .exe file.
+The project was created basing on .NET Core 3.1 which means it should run on every platform.